aky3dze/LITA-Projects/Sales Performance Analysis for a Retail Store/README.md

 **1. Regional Sales Distribution:**  In 2023, 5952 orders were placed, raking 1 million in sales revenue.
 Again, the South region dominated not only in sales revenue but also in volume, while the West had the lowest revenue and volume.

-**2. Top-Selling Products:** Shirts and hats generated the most revenue followed by hats.
+**2. Top-Selling Products:** Shirts generated the most revenue followed by hats.
 Shirts emerged as the product with the highest volume followed by shoes.

 **3. Monthly sales trends:** Peak sales revenue occurred in February and July saw the highest sales volume.